 Excerpted from “Transgressions Will Lead Man to Hell” in The Word Appears in the Flesh

-You do not pursue the truth, nor do you put it into practice, and you have no love for positive things, so, when you encounter an issue that touches on your own interests, you have little motivation to believe in God and pursue the truth, preferring instead to look to your own interests.
+You do not pursue the truth, nor do you put it into practice, and you have no love for positive things; as a result, when encountering something that has to do with your own reputation and interests, you grow negative and only pay attention to what people think of you and how you can benefit.
+You do not self-reflect in the least about why you are capable of such negativity or why you have chosen prestige and self-interests over all else.
+What exactly is the problem here?
 It is a transgression not to practice according to the truth when an issue arises; if, when a second issue arises, you still do not practice according to the truth, choosing not to put the truth into practice in order to protect your interests and safeguard all aspects of yourself, your transgressions will thus multiply, and what will be your final end?
 It is clear to see: All these transgressions of yours, along with your choices, your pursuits, and your subjective desires, as well as the directions and paths you choose when taking action—all these things, taken as a whole, mean you ought to end up in hell.
 Is this not an important matter?
 Taken together, all these transgressions amount to an evil deed.
 Some people ponder the problems they encounter in detail; others do not ponder them at all, nor do they pray, and when their pursuits or choices are deviant or go against the truth, they do not come before God, but regard their problems with a hard heart and choose to flee, thinking, “I have escaped the eyes of men, and I don’t see God around.
 I don’t care whether God knows what I’ve done.
 As long as my interests are preserved, then the problem’s been handled well enough for me.
 In all things, my personal interests come first.”
 In the end, rather than following the way of God or defending the interests of God’s house, they choose to safeguard themselves.
 Is this not a transgression?
 It is clear to see that this is a transgression, indeed.